B0NBunny/Finity/README.md

 The following applies to older and future version of this Library.

 - You may not make money off this in any way.
+(I dont mind if you use this inside a paid script hub but just please credit me instead.)
 - You may make it a personal project but MUST give credit to by Crediting this source in the top of your read me and MUST not remove the print for the finity logo.
 - You may edit the fork of this but MUST follow the above expectations/requirements but you MUST not claim this as your own in anyway apart for adding xyz to the fork